moq-wg/moq-transport/draft-ietf-moq-transport.md

 an UNSUBSCRIBE message, a publisher's decision to end the subscription early, or a SUBSCRIBE_UPDATE moving the end of the subscription to before the current Group or the start after the current Group.
-When RESET_STREAM_AT is used, the reliable_size SHOULD encompass the stream header so the receiver can accurately account for reset data streams when handling SUBSCRIBE_DONE (see
+When RESET_STREAM_AT is used, the reliable_size SHOULD include the stream header so the receiver can identify the corresponding subscription and accurately account for reset data streams when handling SUBSCRIBE_DONE (see {{message-subscribe-done}}).
-{{message-subscribe-done}}).
 Publishers that reset data streams without using RESET_STREAM_AT with an appropriate reliable_size can cause consumers to hold on to subscription state until a timeout expires.

 A sender might send all objects in a Subgroup and the FIN on a QUIC stream, and then reset the stream.
 In this case, the receiving application would receive